Impulse Response Analysis of Structural Nonlinear Time Series Models: Model Framework

 \section{Model Framework}

-In this section, we introduce the general nonlinear time series model.
-In terms of structural shocks identification, the idea is straightforward: A scalar series, $X_t$, is chosen to be the \textit{structural variable} identifying shocks, and explicitly model the dynamic effects on the remaining data, vector $Y_t$.
+In this section, we introduce the general nonlinear time series model, which is a generalization of the one developed in \cite{goncalvesImpulseResponseAnalysis2021}.
+In terms of structural shocks identification, the idea is straightforward: A scalar series, $X_t$, is chosen to be the \textit{structural variable} identifying shocks, and it explicitly determines the dynamic effects on the remaining data, vector $Y_t$.
 This will enable the derivation of economically meaningful (structural) impulse responses due to an exogenous shock impacting $X_t$.